 Is this normal?

-You should use this opportunity or appointment to discuss all experiences down below you might have had which you wondered are normal or not.
+You should use this opportunity or appointment to discuss all experiences down below you might have had that you wondered are normal or not.
 It is best to be open and not shy in front of the doctors in order to detect any problems or answer any queries beforehand.